 Family-Based Immigration: Bringing Your Parents to the United States

 Family is the cornerstone of many people’s lives, and being separated from loved ones due to geographical boundaries can be heart-wrenching.
-Fortunately, the United States offers pathways for family-based immigration, allowing citizens and permanent residents to bring their parents to live with them.
+Fortunately, the United States offers pathways for family-based immigration.
+These pathways allow citizens and permanent residents to bring their parents to live with them.

-In this comprehensive guide, we will explore the process, requirements, and steps involved in bringing your parents to the United States through family-based immigration.
+In this guide, we’ll explore the process, requirements, and steps to bring your parents to the U.S through family-based immigration.

 Understanding Family-Based Immigration